JoBeGaming/prOREposals/VSADE-and-Roles.md

 - Either full WE Access, or limit it after X Months, with limited size, less commands, and fewer editable blocks, no entities and no NBT usable
 - Single Build Plot (256x256), second (additional) Student Plot (128x128, so 256x128 total if they are connected)
 - No Patrick Cooldown (for default commands, see <!--TODO: PROPOSAL/LINK-->)
+- Access to the `/seasonal` server.
+- Access to the `/survival` server.
 - If the person was active on either the Discourse, the Discord or the Minecraft server (not just AFK, TBD) in the last 3 months, they are eligible to vote
 - If the person was active on the Discourse, Discord and Minecraft Server (not just AFK, TBD) in the last 3 months, and they have been a Student for over a year, they are eligible to be voted as a Moderator.